 Courses

 The undergraduate Program in Biology is jointly administered by the Departments of Ecology and Evolutionary Biology (EEB) and Molecular, Cellular, and Developmental Biology (MCDB).
-Consequently, undergraduate course options in individual biology concentrations are listed under three distinct subjects in the LSA Course Guide, the schedule of classes, and the LSA Bulletin.
+Consequently, undergraduate course options in individual biology majors are listed under three distinct subjects in the LSA Course Guide, the schedule of classes, and the LSA Bulletin.
 These three subjects are biology; ecology and evolutionary biology; and molecular, cellular, and developmental biology.

-LSA Course guide
+LSA Course Guide

 The course guide lists the particular courses that are being offered in a given term.
 Go to the site using the link (above), select an academic term (e.g., fall 2006), click “GO,” then select the subject of the courses you want to look at; i.e., biology, EEB or MCDB.
 Other information is available through the course guide, including links to the schedule of classes and the courses that were offered in previous terms.
 The LSA Course Guide is accessed from the LSA home page.